 Never accept an offer without consulting a trained professional.
 A consultation with CO Injury Law will cost you nothing.
 Trucking companies are known to quickly offer a settlement.
 The offer may seem like a large amount of money.
 However, without legal guidance, you have no way of knowing if the amount they are offering is the true value of your case.

 Typically, initial offers from insurance companies are low.
 At CO Injury Law we track our settlement figures from insurance companies, including figures for specific insurance adjusters.
 We also follow local and national figures to ensure that you get the compensation you deserve.
-We highly advise that you consult one of our attorneys before you accept an offer from an insurance company.
+We strongly advise that you consult one of our attorneys before you accept an offer from an insurance company.
 If the offer is fair, we will confirm that you have been offered a fair settlement.
 And if the offer is low, we will explain why it is low and discuss how we will help you get fair value for your case.

 We recommend that you schedule a free consult with us as soon as possible after the accident.
 We’ll review the details and discuss if you have a valid claim.
 We will answer your questions.
 You won’t be rushed or asked to wait for days and weeks to see us.
 We will help you understand the strengths and weaknesses of your case and how best to proceed.